multi4me/multiform-text-editor/README.md

 }}});
 ```

-- Added an object with a new format for creating block quote.
+- Adding an object with a new format for creating block quote.

 ### Example 3